How to Write a Blog Post for SEO

 It’s often helpful to first decide on the purpose of your blog post, write it naturally without thinking about keyword density or SEO, and then try and find a few spots where keywords would fit in well.

-Throw in Some Inbound Links
+Throw in Some Inbound and Outbound Links

 Use an SEO Plug-In